UCLA-Creative-Labs/cl-rfcs/text/0007-weekly-inspo.md

 **Markdown Linter**

-* Make sure all markdown files are only 80 characters long
+* Make sure all markdown files are only 80 characters wide
 * Warnings for spelling would be a nice to have
+  * For a spell check GH Action: https://github.com/rojopolis/spellcheck-github-actions
 * Hopefully we can find a linter out there for this already

 ### Search